neqkir/probabilistic-graphical-models/notions-of.md

 ### probabilistic graphical models

-[Concepts and definitions, notes to Coursera Standford online course https://www.coursera.org/learn/probabilistic-graphical-models]
+[Concepts and definitions, more explanation, following the curriculum of the Coursera Standford online course https://www.coursera.org/learn/probabilistic-graphical-models]

 Types of models